eagle-25/mcp-server-datahub/README.md

 - Fetching metadata for any entity
 - Traversing the lineage graph, both upstream and downstream
 - Listing SQL queries associated with a dataset
+- Listing schema versions(latest version, all versions) and fetching schema by specific version.

 ## Demo